froggyos/froggyos.github.io/versions/1.10/README.md

 ## Input
 ### Define a File Argument
-The `filearg` keyword will create an **immutable** variable with the provided keyword and cannot override other variable values.
+File arguments are passed in the terminal when running the program.
+The `filearg` keyword will create an **immutable** variable with the provided keyword and cannot override other variable values, even if that variable is mutable.
 ```
 filearg [variable_name] [type]